Botox for Dummies

 A large study cited on UpToDate of over 2200 people found that only 0.0049% developed anti-bodies against Botox and only 0.0013% developed true resistance.
 So the short answer is that yes it is possible but highly unlikely.

 If you have tried Botox and have not had a good result chances are that it could be the dosage or injection technique.
-You could also try a different form such as Xeomin and see if that works better for you.
+You could also try a different form such as Xeomin since it has a lower risk for resistance.

 Can Vegans get Botox?